stan-dev/design-docs/designs/0031-deprecation-schedule.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Drawbacks to this are rather obvious - backwards compatibility is certainly a virtue, and any breaking change will lead to some headaches for a portion of the user base, no matter how small.
-In the limit, we certainly want to avoid any large enough change that users prefer not to update (a core reason these changes should be tied to improvements in the language, not just for their own sake) and any changes which require dedicated rewriting or rethinking of models.
-This desire motivated the definition of 'minor change' above and the restriction to primarily automatable syntax changes.
+Backwards compatibility is certainly a virtue, and any breaking change will lead to some headaches for a portion of the user base, no matter how small.

+At the most extreme end of drawbacks, it is possible for changes in a language to be so large that users prefer not to update.
+This proposal was crafted with a limited scope in particular to attempt to avoid this concern.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-This design allows for us to care for the long term health of the Stan language and codebase while clearly communicating our intent to users.
-Small changes can be made to make the development of new features easier without "sneaking up on" anyone or breaking things willy-nilly.
+ Deprecating features empowers developers to improve the language, without introducing breaking changes that sneak up on users.

 There are two main alternatives to this proposal:
 1. The first is to stick strictly to the semantic versioning standards, and make